DrAnglerfish/PRTS/selfhosted-apps-docker/portainer/readme.md

 For this container we set the user UID:GID, if we run `sudo docker logs portainer` we can see that /var/run/docker.sock is giving us permission errors, to fix this we can use the `setfacl` command which is installed by the `acl` package[^2].

-*`sudo setfacl -m u:portainer:rwx[^3] /var/run/docker.sock`
+* `sudo setfacl -m u:portainer:rwx /var/run/docker.sock`[^3]

-After the command is ran, restart the container, and run `sudo docker logs portainer` you shouldn't have any more errors.
+After the command is ran, restart the container, and run `sudo docker logs portainer` </br>
+You shouldn't see anymore errors that involve /var/run/docker.sock

 # Reverse Proxy